adarnimrod/ssl-ca/README.rst

 Development
 -----------

-For easing devlopment :code:`make test` and :code:`make clean` are also provided (it's recommended to add :code:`make test` to the pre-push git hook).
+To ease development :code:`make clean`, :code:`make lint` and :code:`make test` are available.
+It's recommended to add :code:`make lint`  and :code:`make test` to to your Git pre-commit and pre-push hooks accourdingly.

 License
 -------